 Bernard was an O’Brien cousin, and about as much of a city boy as you could find in little St. Paul.
 When his mother sent him out to play the next day, he decided to get a look at these Fager relatives who had driven all the way from California.
 We all soon ended up in the barn, which seemed as new to him as it was to us.

-The floor of the barn was open in the center, where there was a large haystack.
-Most of this hay had been pitched down by Uncle George with a pitchform from a hayloft.
+The ground floor of the barn was open in the center, where there was a large haystack.
+Most of this hay had been pitched down by Uncle George with a pitchfork from a hayloft.
 The hayloft was half-filled with big boxy hay bales, pale yellow and prickly and tied tight with wire.

 We climbed up to the hayloft on a wooden ladder built into the wall at one end.
 After clambering over and around all the bales up there awhile, someone–yes, it was probably me–got the idea of jumping down from the hayloft into the haystack below.